Search This Blog

 definition of contract management

-IV.
-If no similar facts which defect prime facial duty.
+If no similar facts which defect prime facial

 Applicable on Whole India except J&K